 4. Do not be argumentative with the Court and the prosecutor.
 The Judge has been around the block and knows who is acting rudely.

 If you follow these 5 simple rules, you will be amazed with your level of success in court.
-If you have questions about a reckless driving, DUI, or suspended license charge in Norfolk, Newport News, Portsmouth, Hampton or any where in Virginia, call the traffic defense and reckless driving lawyers, Anthony Montagna, III and Montagna Law, at 757-625-3500 and understand that you have fighters in your corner.
+If you have questions about a reckless driving, DUI, or suspended license charge in Norfolk, Newport News, Portsmouth, Hampton or any where in Virginia, call the traffic defense and reckless driving lawyers, Anthony Montagna, III and Law Offices of Anthony Montagna, III, at 757-625-3500 and understand that you have fighters in your corner.

 "Mr. Montagna was the BEST!!
 I had reckless driving and 2 seatbelt violations ( one for a minor) and he got my whole case DISMISSED!!
 He is definitely the go to guy for your case… I couldn’t appreciate and thank him enough!"